LauLauThom/knimeTGMM_reloaded/README.md

 Nature Methods 11, 951–958,
 doi:10.1038/nmeth.3036.

-as well as the DOI of this repository from Zenodo.
+as well as the DOI of this repository from Zenodo (see at the top of this page).
 If you have a github account, you can also "star" the repo (icon on the top right) ;)

 # Expected datasets